ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/bulk_delete.rst

 Delete Case Objects in Bulk
 ---------------------------

-Case objects (Artifacts, Cases, Notes, Tasks, Workflow Events, Workflow Tasks, and Case Attributes) can be deleted in bulk by using a query in the following format:
+Case objects (Artifacts, Case Attributes, Cases, Notes, Workflow Tasks, and Workflow Events) can be deleted in bulk by using a query in the following format:

 .. code::

     DELETE /v3/{caseObject}/

 .. note::
     A System Administrator must enable bulk deletion operations for v3 of the ThreatConnect API.
-Refer to *ThreatConnect System Administration Guide* for instructions on enabling this setting.

 Objects to be deleted in bulk can be filtered by including the ``?tql=`` query parameter, followed by a query written in `ThreatConnect Query Language (TQL) <https://training.threatconnect.com/learn/article/using-threatconnect-query-language-tql-kb-article>`__, in your query.